VARSITY COACH: Dan Woog ’71

 VARSITY ASSISTANT COACH: Kurt Dasbach

 Kurt’s high school team, Bethesda-Chevy Chase (Md.), was two-time state champions (1980, ’82).
 He was a Parade All-America selection the same year as Mark Noonan ’83.
 In 1983-84 Kurt played on the U.S. U-20 national team.
 At Columbia, where he majored in civil engineering, the Lions were NCAA finalists in 1983, and Ivy League champs in ’83, ’84 and ’85.
 From 1988-91 Kurt played with the Maryland Bays of the American Professional Soccer League, and won a championship in ’90.
 From 1993-94 he was with Club de Deportes Puerto Montt of the Chilean Second Division.
 He was the first American to play professionally in Chile — and the club is the southernmost pro team in the world.
 He spent 1994-96 with V.V.
 Heerjansdam of the Dutch Second Division.
 In 1996 Kurt joined the Columbia University staff as assistant coach, and remained there through last winter.
 Kurt, who holds a US Soccer “B” license, now plays with the Westport FC Over-30 state championship squad, and in ’03 received its coveted Rookie of the Year award.
 Kurt, his wife Lucy and 3 children live in Westport.

 After serving as Staples’ tri-captain in 2007 Russell played at Hartwick College, and majored in English and special education.
 He became an assistant coach at Hartwick, and also coached in the Oneonta, New York youth program.
 He spent several summers running a camp on Cape Cod.
-Russell now works at Bedford Middle School, in the special education department.
-He also coaches the Westport Soccer Association U-16 team.
+Russell now works as a special education teacher, and with the Beachside Soccer Club.